Massive neutrino self-interactions and inflation: Results

-\item $n_s$ and $r_{0.05}$: For the runs incorporating the full prior range of $\logg$, we provide the $n_s-r_{0.05}$ 2D correlation plots in figure~\ref{fig:3} for the 3$\nu$-interacting and the 1$\nu$-interacting scenarios (the two bottom panels), along with the plots for the $\Lambda\textrm{CDM}+r_{0.05}$ model and the NI$\nu$ model (the two top panels).
-We can see that in the $\Lambda\textrm{CDM}+r_{0.05}$ model, both the Natural Inflation (NI) and Coleman-Weingberg Inflation (CWI) models are rejected at much more than 2$\sigma$.
-Same is true for the PBH DM related inflationary models ($n_s \simeq 0.95$), although not shown in the figure.
-Incorporating the NI$\nu$ model however leads to an expansion of the allowed parameter space, but still the NI and CWI are rejected at 2$\sigma$ when the full CMB+EXT dataset is considered.
-Again, same is true for the PBH DM related inflationary models which require $n_s \simeq 0.95$ to account for all dark matter as PBHs.
 However, once we consider the 3$\nu$ and 1$\nu$-interacting models, all these inflationary models are allowed at 2$\sigma$ even with the most constraining CMB+EXT dataset.
 We emphasize here that lower $n_s$ values (compared to $\Lambda\rm CDM$) are preferred by the SI$\nu$ modes of the interacting models.
 This is clearly seen in figure~\ref{fig:4} where we provide the $n_s-r_{0.05}$ contours separately for the MI$\nu$ and SI$\nu$ models.
 As seen in figure~\ref{fig:4}, the 3$\nu$-interacting SI$\nu$ model causes a large shift towards left in the $n_s$ values and can comfortably accommodate the NI at 1$\sigma$, and the CWI at 2$\sigma$.
 On the other hand the 1$\nu$-interacting SI$\nu$ model causes a much smaller shift towards the left in $n_s$ (as the self-interaction is limited to only 1 neutrino species), but can accommodate both NI and CWI at 1$\sigma$.
 Thus, if future experiments find evidence for such strong interactions ($\simeq 10^9$ times stronger than weak interaction) in at least one of the neutrino species, both Natural and CW inflation can remain afloat as viable inflationary theories.
 At the same time, we notice that the PBH DM related inflationary models can be accommodated at 1$\sigma$ in the 1$\nu$-interacting SI$\nu$ model, but are disfavoured in the 3$\nu$-interacting SI$\nu$ model.
 It is also to be noted that the MI$\nu$ model in both the 3$\nu$ and 1$\nu$-interacting scenarios can accommodate all these inflationary models at 2$\sigma$.

 \item $\sum m_{\nu}$: The 1D posterior distributions of the sum of neutrino masses parameter is given in the left panel of figure~\ref{fig:5}.
 We find that while the 3$\nu$-interacting and the 1$\nu$-interacting SI$\nu$ model prefers somewhat larger values of $\sum m_\nu$ than the MI$\nu$ models or the NI$\nu$ model, the obtained upper limit on $\sum m_\nu$ does not differ significantly (typically less than 20--30\%).
 This implies that the cosmological neutrino mass bounds quoted in literature are quite robust against the introduction of non-standard self-interactions (via a heavy mediator) in the neutrino sector.
 Also see \cite{RoyChoudhury:2018bsd} for the effect of CMB B-mode data on neutrino mass bounds.